Feyerabend/bb/workbook/projects/ch04/os/OSMEM.md

 First, define a block of memory that acts as the heap.
 This pool will be used for all allocations and deallocations.

-Let’s assume a simple memory pool of 4KB.
+Let's assume a simple memory pool of 4KB.

 ```c
 #define HEAP_SIZE 4096